-We got our start as street vendors in Harlem.
-Fresh out of college and without jobs, we set out to bring the healing traditions of African Black Soap and Shea Butter to the community we loved.
-Short on experience, but full of passion and determination, we used our knowledge of culturally authentic healing traditions to create our natural skin and body treatments back in 1992, and every day since.
+Nubian Heritage got its start on the streets of Harlem.
+Fresh out of college and without jobs, Richelieu Dennis and Nyema Tubman set out to bring the healing traditions of African Black Soap and Shea Butter to the community they loved.
+Short on experience but full of passion and determination, they mined their knowledge of culturally authentic healing traditions to create natural skin and body treatments to share with their families and community.
+That was back in 1992, and they've held fast to that commitment every day since.

-Guided- by the legacy of ancient Nubia, the world's first melting pot, we remix global healing traditions into modern wellness solutions.
-Ancient Nubia was once a center of cultural trade - a place where goods, ideas, and customs from across Africa, Asia, the Middle East, and the Mediterranean came together, influenced each other, and then spread across the ancient world.
-That’s the inspiration behind Nubian Heritage.
-We bring together traditional healing practices, cultural wisdom and indigenous ingredients, remix them and create modern natural solutions for skin and hair.
-This is our mission: to make cultural exchange the model for transforming the global community.
+Guided by the legacy of ancient Nubia, the world's first melting pot, Nubian Heritage remixes global healing traditions into modern wellness solutions.
+Ancient Nubia was once a center of cultural trade - a place where goods, ideas and customs from across Africa, Asia, the Middle East and the Mediterranean came together to influence each other, then spread across the ancient world.
+That was the inspiration for the young Nubian Heritage owners: to bring together traditional healing practices, cultural wisdom and indigenous ingredients, remix them and create modern natural solutions for skin and hair care.

-Nubian Heritage's co-founders Richelieu Dennis, Nyema Tubman and Mary Dennis created a brand that had a humble beginning over 20 years ago on the streets of Harlem.
-After graduating from renowned business school Babson College in 1991, Richelieu and Nyema were unable to return to their home country of Liberia due to civil war.
-Fresh out college and without jobs, the childhood friends partnered with Richelieu’s mother, Mary, to bring the healing traditions of African Black Soap and Shea Butter to the community they loved.
+Nubian Heritage's co-founders Richelieu Dennis, Nyema Tubman and Mary Dennis created a brand over 20 years ago on the streets of Harlem.
+After graduating from renowned business school Babson College in 1991, Dennis and Tubman were unable to return to their home country of Liberia due to civil war.
+Fresh out of college and without jobs, the childhood friends partnered with Dennis's mother, Mary, to bring the healing traditions of African Black Soap and Shea Butter to the community they loved.

-Sundial Brands monitors these co-ops to ensure that all the members enjoy elevated efficiency, health, profitability and quality of life is elevated for members of the coop.
+Sundial Brands monitors these co-ops to ensure that all the members enjoy elevated efficiency, health, profitability and quality of life.
 The women in Ghana become Sundial's partners, not just suppliers, and with their rise in income, they experience greater health, access to education and the benefits of financial freedom.